amitchell05/100-days-of-code/log.md

 **Thoughts**: It was great for identifying and using selectors.
 On to Intermediate CSS!
 I'm grateful for being able to stay slightly ahead of schedule in the CoderGirl course, but I also want to make sure I focus more on the journey and less on the destination.

+### Day 17: September 7, 2020

+**Today's Progress**: I completed Colt Steele's Intermediate CSS section.
+The rest of the week will be mainly dedicated to my CoderGirl studies.

+**Thoughts**: I like styling websites, except when it comes to measuring things (box model etc.).

 ## Saved Example

 ### Day 1: June 27, Monday